 redirect a page to.
 It only provides a meaning when served with a

-3xx status response.
+201 (created) status response.

 307(Temporary Redirect) and

-308(Permanent Redirect) don't change the method used in the original request;
+308(Permanent Redirect) don't change the method used in the original request.

 All responses with one of these status codes send a

-Location header.
-It indicates the URL to the newly created resource.
+In cases of resource creation, it indicates the URL to the newly created resource.

-Content-Location are different:
+Content-Location are different.

 use to access the resource when content negotiation happened,

 associated with the response, while

 with the entity returned.